Skip to main content

 The groundwater standards for pyrene were adopted in Cycle 7 (1999).

 Pyrene is used to make dyes, plastics, and pesticides.
-Animal studies have shown that pyrene may affect the liver, kidneys, and blood.
+Studies have shown that exposure to high levels of pyrene can affect the liver, kidneys, and blood.

 Pyridine